About

 Mountain Mama’s Bakery is the place to go for breakfast if you are coming to this area of Yellowstone!
 I loved my experience here and plan to come back again.

-It's a very relaxing, welcoming place where you can tell a lot of people are regulars and know each other's names.
-The baked goods are yummy, but the sandwiches are perfect, and the coffee is exactly what you need when hitting the trail.
+It's a relaxing, welcoming eatery where regulars know each other's names.
+The baked goods are yummy, the sandwiches are perfect, and the coffee is what you need to hit the trail.

 There are a lot of fantastic things to love about this restaurant.